Expressive therapies: Gusak (2006)

 In this study, the researcher worked with 29 incarcerated men.
 The men attended eight sessions of group art therapy, and were tested before and after the treatment using the Beck Depression Inventory Short Form.
 After the eight sessions, all of the men showed significant improvement in the symptoms of depression and their score on the Beck Depression Inventory reflected these improvements.

 Bulfone et al. (2009)

 In this study Bulfone et al. utilized music therapy as their treatment.
 60 women who had been diagnosed with stage 1 or 2 breast cancer were randomly assigned to a control or experimental group.
 The control group received standard assistance before chemotherapy, while the experimental group had the chance to listen to music before the chemotherapy began.
 The results showed that the anxiety levels of the experimental group were significantly lower than those of the control group, and also showed a significantly lower level of depression.

+Applications

+Expressive writing therapy in virtual setting (2024)

+Virtual settings have expanded the reach of expressive writing therapy.
+A study on intimate partner violence (IPV) survivors demonstrated that online writing sessions in a structured environment significantly reduced trauma symptoms, providing a safe and accessible space for emotional processing.